Alevism: Folk practices

-It is a common Alevi and Sunni tradition to distribute lokma (top) and ashure (below) publicly in Turkey.
+It is a common Alevi tradition to distribute lokma (top) and ashure (below) publicly in Turkey.

 Many folk practices may be identified, though few of them are specific to the Alevis.
 In this connection, scholar Martin van Bruinessen notes a sign from Turkey's Ministry of Religion, attached to Istanbul's shrine of Eyüp Sultan, which presents:...a long list of 'superstitious' practices that are emphatically declared to be non-Islamic and objectionable, such as lighting candles or placing 'wishing stones' on the tomb, tying pieces of cloth to the shrine or to the trees in front of it, throwing money on the tomb, asking the dead directly for help, circling seven times around the trees in the courtyard or pressing one's face against the walls of the türbe in the hope of a supernatural cure, tying beads to the shrine and expecting supernatural support from them, sacrificing roosters or turkeys as a vow to the shrine.
 The list is probably an inventory of common local practices the authorities wish to prevent from re-emerging.Other, similar practices include kissing door frames of holy rooms; not stepping on the threshold of holy buildings; seeking prayers from reputed healers; and making lokma and sharing it with others.
 Also, Ashure is made and shared with friends and family during the month of Muharram in which the Day of Ashure takes place.